vincent-peugnet/wcms/MANUAL.md

 When you've selected the folder you prefer for hosting your image, it's time for uploading it using __File > Upload__.
 Browse you computer or drag n' drop files onto the "Choose Files" button, then click "Upload".
 Note that you can upload multiple files at once !

 Now you should see your files appearing in the table.
-W will remove whitespaces and special characters of your medias to avoid synthax problems.
+W will remove whitespaces and special characters of your medias to avoid syntax problems.

 To add the image on your page, the simplest method is to copy the Makdown generated code on the right side.